John Smelcer’s Ethnicity, the University of Alaska Anchorage,

 I’m damned if I do and damned if I don’t.

 How many emerging Native voices have she and her followers silenced over the years?
 How many deserving books have been disregarded by the industry because of them?
 There are over 500 different tribes in America.
 In no way does Debbie Reese represent or speak for all Native Americans.
 She’s not even a spokesperson for her own tribe.
 My late friend Lee Francis, founder of Wordcraft Circle of Native Writers & Storytellers, compared the racist actions of such hateful people to the witch hunts of the Spanish Inquisition, Nazi Germany, and the McCarthy era.
 He even published an article about it, largely because of the way I was mistreated by other Native writers after I joined Wordcraft Circle.
-In the article, Lee suggests that, "Even when confronted with legal verification, some [people like Debbie Reese] will not relent—for, like Nazi enforcers, they are incapable of admitting wrongdoing—and they continue their formidable efforts to alienate and destroy anyone in their sights, sometimes individuals respected and beloved in their Indian communities."
+In the article, Lee suggests that, "Even when confronted with legal verification, some people [like Sherman Alexie, Debbie Reese and Theresa Mailhot] will not relent—for, like Nazi enforcers, they are incapable of admitting wrongdoing—and they continue their formidable efforts to alienate and destroy anyone in their sights, sometimes individuals respected and beloved in their Indian communities."
 (Click on the pdf below to read Lee's full article.)

 Dean Miller once told me the most tragic part of this story is that my father hated me and my brother enough to destroy us.
 My brother committed suicide to escape our father’s abuse.
 I thought I had escaped his abuse when I moved out at eighteen.
 Many writers become writers out of a cathartic need to verbalize some trauma they suffered in their lives.
-In 1994, my father was concerned that, as a new professor of English and as an emerging writer with a national audience, I might eventually write about the trauma my brother and I suffered as children.
+In 1994, my father was concerned that, as a new university professor and as an emerging writer with a national audience, I might eventually write about the trauma my brother and I suffered as children.
 He meant to silence me as my brother would be silent forever.
-But because of Debbie Reese, Theresa Mailhot, and others, my father continues to hurt me and my family nearly four decades later.
+But because of Debbie Reese, Theresa Mailhot, Kaylie Jones, Marlon James and others, my father continues to hurt me and my family nearly four decades later.
 I never let bullies win, even when they have been much bigger than me.
-I became a body builder and weight lifter as a teenager to defend my brother and me.
+I became a bodybuilder and weight-lifter as a teenager (see photos on "bio" page) to defend my brother and me.
 I never let bullies win, which is why I have to tell this story, even though I wish to hell I didn't.
 Who would want such a terrible and tragic family history aired in public for the whole world to see?
 But, I have learned bullies lose their power when they are revealed to the world for who and what they are.
 After nearly a quarter century of these attacks, I have come to realize the futility of trying to fight against such organized attacks and the weaponization of social media and the Internet.
-Folks ask why I don't join in the social media fray.
+Folks ask me why I don't join in the social media fray.
 The answer is simple: It's impossible to find peace by fanning the flames of conflict.
-At the same time, I have the right to tell my side of the story.
-I'm trying to do so with as much compassion as possible for the people who attack me.
+I choose to forgive and to be happy.
+There can be no peace without forgiveness.
+I understand that people who are angry and hateful are the way they are because they are suffering and they want to make others suffer as they do.
+I sincerely wish their lives were happier and they no longer felt the need to injure or harm others.
+At the same time, I have the right to tell my side of the story and to protect the legacy of my published writing.
+I'm trying to do so with as much compassion as possible for the people who attack me, but it's difficult when the people who attack me are without compassion for me or my family.

 Keep this in mind: Debbie Reese's stated agenda time and again is to destroy me.
-As the author of that iconic movie and others have come to understand, Debbie Reese, Theresa Mailhot, and their surrogates don't care about the truth; they only care about winning this "old argument" that's been going on for more than a decade.
-Despite irrefutable evidence that I'm Native, they would destroy my life rather than admit they might have been wrong about me.
+As Winston Groom, the author of Forrest Gump and many others have come to understand, Debbie Reese, Theresa Mailhot, Sherman Alexie, Marlon James, Kaylie Jones and their surrogates don't care about the truth; they only care about winning this "old argument" that's been going on so publicly for decades.
+Despite irrefutable evidence that I'm Native, or at least that I have the right to claim Native heritage and to write about Native issues--especially about Alaska Native issues--they would destroy my life rather than admit they might have been wrong about me.
+They would destroy any Native writer who doesn't measure up to their racist ideal.

-If you are in the publishing industry—a book reviewer, librarian, publisher or editor, newspaper editor, distributor or bookstore owner, or a literary prize committee member—please stop empowering these bullies.
+If you are in the publishing industry—a book reviewer, librarian (or member of the ALA), publisher or editor, newspaper editor, distributor or bookstore owner, or a literary prize committee member—please stop empowering these bullies.
 Be courageous.
 Make a stand.
 Be the difference.
-Stop providing them a forum and a voice.
+Stop providing these bullies a forum and a voice.
 Don't let their attempts at censorship prevail in a nation founded on individual freedoms.

-***If someone emails you one of these hateful stories about me, please do not forward it but encourage whoever sent it to you and others to read this webpage.
+***If someone emails you one of these hateful stories about me, please do not forward it but instead encourage whoever sent it to you and others to read this webpage.
+Stop reading their blogs and unfriend them on social media.
 Take away their audience and you take away their voice.
 That's how you stop cyberbullies.***